Long-Context Generalization with Sparse Attention: Experiments

-Task-specific patterns further validate our theoretical claims.
-The consistent superiority of ASEntmax over basic $\alpha$-entmax confirms the benefits of adaptive scaling, particularly at extreme lengths where fixed-$\alpha$ may become too sparse or too diffuse.
+\paragraph{Discussion.} The results, shown in Table~\ref{tab:main_results_trimmed}, reveal a critical factor for length generalization: attention sparsity.
+Specifically, ASEntmax dramatically outperforms others at extreme lengths---maintaining 96.4\% accuracy at 256$\times$ test length on MQMTAR (vs. 80.2\% for softmax) and 96.4\% at 4$\times$ on Reverse (vs. 0\% for softmax).
+Moreover, the consistent superiority of ASEntmax over basic $\alpha$-entmax confirms the benefits of adaptive scaling, particularly at extreme lengths where fixed-$\alpha$ may become too sparse or too diffuse.
 SSMax performs well on the Copy task, even outperforming other methods, but struggles on more complex tasks like MQMTAR and Reverse at extreme lengths.
 This indicates that while scaling logits helps maintain peak attention magnitude, the explicit sparsity of $\alpha$-entmax provides additional benefits by completely removing irrelevant connections.
-These findings are further supported by results on the Max Retrieval task (Figure~\ref{fig:plot_max_retrieval}), where sparse attention mechanisms demonstrate superior length extrapolation compared to dense approaches, with ASEntmax maintaining over 60\% accuracy even at 4096-length sequences---a dramatic improvement over standard Softmax and Adaptive Temperature~\citep{velivckovic2024softmax}.
+These findings are further supported by results on the Max Retrieval task (Figure~\ref{fig:fig1} right), where sparse attention mechanisms demonstrate superior length extrapolation compared to dense approaches, with ASEntmax maintaining over 60\% accuracy even at 4096-length sequences---a dramatic improvement over standard Softmax and Adaptive Temperature~\citep{velivckovic2024softmax}.
 Finally, Copy and Reverse show moderate generalization (up to 64$\times$ and 8$\times$ respectively), while Sort fails beyond 4$\times$ length for all methods.
 This pattern suggests that tasks requiring precise global ordering (Sort, Reverse) are inherently more challenging for length generalization than tasks dependent on local or independent token properties.
-We provide per-task results, including results for other positional encoding methods such as ALiBi and NoPE, in \S\ref{sec:app_additional_results}.
+We provide per-task results, including results for other positional encoding methods such as RoPE, ALiBi, and NoPE, in \S\ref{sec:app_additional_results}.